crustio/Crust-Grants-Program/applications/switchswap.md

 ## Project Details

 ### **First phase**
+At the first phase, our main products are:
-We create a platform that allows users to mint NFT freely, all data is stored on Crust Network and NFT is mint via Polygon smartcontract.
+1. D-NFT minting page that allows users to customize the NFT Card and mint their NFT freely via Polygon smart contract.
+The different types of NFT will be presented in next part.

-We also create a smart contract which allow users to swap their NFT to valuable assets (e.g. $MATIC)
+2. NFT gallery: for exhibiting, trading NFT in a decentralized way via a swap smart contract on Polygon.
+3. NFT manager: for managing user-own NFT

 **Technical specifications:**